 When Passion Meets Vision: The Ryan Hreljac Story

-After viewing, ask students to work in small groups to brainstorm ways that they could make a difference in the health of others (e.g., raise money for the Ryan’s Well Foundation; grow a garden of fresh vegetables for your community soup kitchen) Vote on the most practical ideas and make it happen!
+After viewing, ask students to brainstorm ways that they could make a difference in the health of others (e.g., raise money for the Ryan’s Well Foundation; grow a garden of fresh vegetables for your community soup kitchen) Vote on the most practical ideas and make it happen!

 Note: You may wish to explore the efforts of other Canadians who have made a huge contribution to the world.
-You could examine Terry Fox and his Marathon of Hope, Craig Keilburger and his Free the Children Campaign, or maybe even someone in your own school or community!
+You could examine Terry Fox and his Marathon of Hope, or maybe even someone in your own school or community!